pezy/CppPrimer/ch15/README.md

 > Define a class that implements a limited discount strategy, which applies a discount to books purchased up to a given limit.
 If the number of copies exceeds that limit, the normal price applies to those purchased beyond the limit.

 [code](ex15_07_Limit_quote.h)

+## Exercise 15.8:
+> Define static type and dynamic type.

+- static type: Type with which a variable is defined or that an expression yields.
+Static type is known at **compile time**.

+- dynamic type: Type of an object at **run time**.
+The dynamic type of an object to which a reference refers or to which a pointer points may differ from the static type of the reference or pointer.

+## Exercise 15.9:
+> When is it possible for an expression’s static type to differ from its dynamic type?
+Give three examples in which the static and dynamic type differ.

+A pointer or reference to a base-class type can refer to an to object of derived type.
+In such cases the static type is reference (or pointer) to base, but the dynamic type is reference (or pointer) to derived.

+Anything like this can be an example.

+## Exercise 15.10:
+> Recalling the discussion from 8.1 (p.
+311), explain how the program on page 317 that passed an `ifstream` to the `Sales_data` `read` function works.

+the function takes a `istream` from which `ifstream` is derived.
+Hence the `ifstream` object "is a" `istream` ,which is why it works.